How to Plan the Perfect Traditional Vietnamese Tea Ceremony/ Đám Hỏi

 A Journey Through Time: Exploring the Rich History of Vietnamese and Chinese Tea Ceremonies

-Chinese Tea Ceremony: An Ancient Art Form
+Chinese Tea Ceremony: An Ancient Expression of Honor and Harmony

 Who attends the tea ceremony: The couple, parents, grandparents, closest family members, and wedding party